-- 1 Facing the cab with both feet firmly on the ground, grab the outside handhold with your left hand, then grab the inside handhold with your right hand.
-Then raise your right foot to the bottom step.
-(See figure 1.) - 2 Maintain a firm grip on the handholds with both hands and raise your left foot to the top step.
-(See figure 2.) - 3 Maintain a firm grip on the handholds with both hands and raise your right foot to the cab floor.
-(See figure 3). - 4 Transfer your left hand to the cab interior or inside handhold, keeping a firm grip on the inside handhold with the right hand.
-Bring the left foot to the cab floor and sit down.
-(See figure 4).
+- 1 With both feet firmly on the ground, grab the outside handhold with your left hand and the inside handhold with your right hand.
+Then raise one foot to the bottom step.
+(See figure 1.) - 2 Maintain a firm grip on the handholds and raise your other foot to the top step.
+(See figure 2.) - 3 While still gripping the handholds, raise one foot to the cab floor.
+(See figure 3.) - 4 Move your left hand to the cab interior.
+Bring the other foot inside the cab and sit down.
+(See figure 4.)